dirkhovy/dirkhovy.github.io/content/publication/2025-no-for-some-yes-for-others-persona-prompts-and-other-sources-of-false-refusal-in-language-models/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: 'No for Some, Yes for Others: Persona Prompts and Other Sources of False Refusal in Language Models'
+title: "No for Some, Yes for Others: Persona Prompts and Other Sources of False Refusal in Language Models"
-authors: "[\"Flor Miriam Plaza-Del-Arco\",\"Paul R\xF6ttger\",\"Nino Scherrer\",\"\
-  Emanuele Borgonovo\",\"Elmar Plischke\",\"Dirk Hovy\"]"
+authors: ["Flor Miriam Plaza-Del-Arco", "Paul Röttger", "Nino Scherrer", "Emanuele Borgonovo", "Elmar Plischke", "Dirk Hovy"]
-date: 2025/11
+date: 2025-11-09
 doi: ''
-publishDate: '2025-11-01T00:00:00+01:00'
+publishDate: 2025-11-01T00:00:00+01:00
-publication_types:
+publication_types: ["1"]
-- '1'
 publication: Proceedings of the 9th Widening NLP Workshop
 publication_short: Proceedings of the 9th Widening NLP Workshop
 abstract: Large language models (LLMs) are increasingly integrated into our daily